Table Of Contents

 AWS offers robust Infrastructure-as-a-Service (IaaS) solutions.
 It also offers 240+ cloud services and products, covering all industries.
 Better yet, AWS has a presence in most regions, providing your business with global reach.

-However, AWS may be overwhelming for smaller companies and has complex cloud pricing.
+However, AWS may be overwhelming for smaller companies, and its cloud pricing is complex.

 Microsoft Azure Cloud